Using a Dash Cam

 Dash cams with GPS, Wi-Fi, and Bluetooth connectivity greatly enhance functionality.

 GPS logs the vehicle’s journey, speed, and location, which can be crucial in case of an accident.
 Wi-Fi connectivity and short-range connection via Bluetooth allow easy access to recorded footage and enable real-time viewing and updates.
+Bluetooth is often used for hands-free setup and app pairing, while Wi-Fi is used for faster video transfer and firmware updates.

 For example, the Thinkware U3000 and VIOFO A119 Mini 2 support both 2.4GHz and 5GHz Wi-Fi bands, ensuring reliable and fast connectivity.